Ahmaud Arbery killers get life in prison; no parole for father, son

 “He believed it was going to exonerate him,” the prosecutor said.

+Greg McMichael's lawyer, Laura Hogue, said her client has health problems and acknowledged he likely won't ever get out of prison.
+But he said granting him a chance at parole would show he didn't intend Arbery to die, never pulling his gun until his son fired his shotgun.

+“Greg McMichael did not leave his home that day hoping to kill,” Hogue told the judge.
+“He did not view his son firing that shotgun with anything other than fear and sadness.
+What this jury found was this was an unintentional act.”

-The McMichaels' defence attorneys argued that their clients deserved the possibility of parole because the killing was an unplanned, unintentional act.
-Bryan's lawyer said he showed remorse and cooperated with police, turning over the cellphone video of the shooting to help them get to the truth.
+Bryan's lawyer said he should get a chance at parole because he showed remorse and cooperated with police, turning over the cellphone video of the shooting to help them get to the truth.

 “Mr Bryan isn't the one who brought a gun,” Kevin Gough said.
 “He was unarmed.
 And I think that reflects his intentions.”

-The guilty verdicts against the men handed down the day before Thanksgiving prompted a victory celebration outside the Glynn County courthouse.
-In addition to murder, all three men were convicted of aggravated assault, false imprisonment, and criminal attempt to commit false imprisonment.
-Travis and Greg McMichael were each sentenced to an additional 20 years for aggravated assault.
+The guilty verdicts against the men handed down the day before Thanksgiving prompted a victory celebration outside the Glynn County courthouse for those who saw Arbery's death as part of a larger national reckoning on racial injustice.

+All three men were also convicted of aggravated assault, false imprisonment and criminal attempt to commit false imprisonment.
+Maximum prison terms for those counts range from five to 20 years.
+The judge was likely to allow those additional penalties to be served simultaneously with the life sentences for murder.

+The McMichaels grabbed guns and jumped in a pickup truck to chase the 25-year-old Arbery after spotting him running in their neighborhood outside the Georgia port city of Brunswick on February 23, 2020.
+Bryan joined the pursuit in his own truck and recorded cellphone video of Travis McMichael firing close-range shotgun blasts into Arbery as he threw punches and grabbed for the weapon.

 ADVERTISEMENT